Can I Eat Expired Ceylon Cinnamon?

 What's the difference between expiration and best quality dates?

 Sure thing!
 So, let's talk about expiration dates vs. best quality for Ceylon Cinnamon, shall we?
 Expiration dates are all about safety.
-They indicate the date until which the product is guaranteed to be safe to consume.
+They indicate the date until which the product is may be safe if properly stored to consume.
 Once that date has passed, it's best to toss it to avoid any risks.
 On the other hand, the "best quality" or "best by" date refers to the period during which the product is at its peak quality in terms of flavor and aroma.
 Past this date, the quality might start to decline, but it doesn't necessarily mean it's unsafe to eat.
 For Ceylon Cinnamon, if you check the expiration date and it's still within that timeframe, it should be safe to use.
 However, if it's past the "best by" date, the flavor might not be as potent, but it's still okay to consume.
 Personally, I tend to trust my senses.
 If the Ceylon Cinnamon looks fine, smells good, and tastes okay, I'd probably still use it even if it's past the best quality date.
 Just make sure to use your judgment and if in doubt, it's better to be safe than sorry!

 How can I tell if Ceylon Cinnamon has gone bad?